-I have spent some time over the last few weeks learning how to create a YouTube Channel and an also how to set up a YouTube Channel to optimize it for traffic.
-In this article I am going to share with you the steps I went through and highlight some of the difficulties, so you don’t make similar mistakes.
+In this article, I am going to show you how to create a YouTube channel and also how to set up a YouTube channel to optimize it for traffic.
+I am going to take you through the steps and highlight some of the difficulties, so you don’t make similar mistakes.

 YouTube has been around for several years now.
 The first YouTube video was made in San Diego Zoo in 2005, by one of YouTube’s founders Jawed Karim.